SKIPPERS MANDATORY MEETING

-Please send us YOUR BOAT THEME and YOUR BOAT DESCRIPTION if you didn’t fill out when you registered online by December 9th at Email: email@example.com or Fax 310.822.9468.
+Please send us YOUR BOAT THEME and YOUR BOAT DESCRIPTION if you didn’t fill out when you registered online by December 8th at Email: email@example.com.
 Our announcers and media folks need info on your boat.

-A MANDATORY Parade Skipper’s meeting will be held on Saturday, December 10th, at 9:00 a.m. at the Burton Chace Park Community Center at 13650 Mindanao Way, Marina del Rey.
+A MANDATORY Parade Skipper’s meeting will be held on Saturday, December 9th, at 9:00 a.m. at the Burton Chace Park Community Center at 13650 Mindanao Way, Marina del Rey.
 PLEASE NOTE each entrant will receive two (2) ID numbers for placement on your vessel.
-Numbers need to be returned at the Awards Ceremony on Sunday.
-Each entrant will receive by mail a complimentary 4 x 6 color photo of your boat.
-Please follow the guidelines enclosed for lighting and placement of numbers so we can identify and photograph your entry.
-Additional photos may be purchased through our Parade office.
+Numbers need to be returned at the Awards Ceremony on Saturday evening.
+Please follow guidelines for lighting and placement of numbers so we can identify and photograph your entry.

-In order to recognize the extraordinary work you have done on decorating your boat, photo slide presentation and awards will be presented at an Awards Ceremony on Saturday, December 10th, from 9:00 pm at Killer Shrimp, 4211 Admiralty Way, Marina del Rey, CA 90292.
+In order to recognize the extraordinary work you have done on decorating your boat, photo slide presentation and awards will be presented at an Awards Ceremony on Saturday, December 9th, at 9:00 p.m.
+(Doors open: 8:30pm) at Killer Shrimp, 4211 Admiralty Way, Marina del Rey, CA 90292.
 Two free entries to the Awards Ceremony are awarded to each entrant.
 Additional entries may be purchased at the door for $10.00 each.
-Free parking is available.

 We look forward to having a wonderful Holiday Boat Parade.
-Please call the Parade hotline at 310.670.7130 for additional information or visit the Boat Parade website at mdrboatparade.org.
-Also, follow us on Facebook and Twitter.
+Please visit the Boat Parade web site at mdrboatparade.org for any updates or additional information.
+Also, follow us on Facebook, X (Twitter), Instagram, YouTube and LinkedIn.